varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 	}

-The "std" vmod is one you get with Varnish, it will always be there and we will put "butique" functions in it, such as the "toupper" function shown above.
+The "std" vmod is one you get with Varnish, it will always be there and we will put "boutique" functions in it, such as the "toupper" function shown above.
 The full contents of the "std" module is documented in XXX:TBW.